isabella232/SpongeDocs/source/plugin/commands/index.rst

 		event.register(this.pluginContainer, this.yourCommand, "commandAlias1", "commandAlias2");
 	}

-Sponge commands may not be unregistered.
+Sponge commands may not be unregistered right now, however work is ongoing to re-enable this in the future.

 Providing Your Own Command Framework
 ====================================

-If you wish to provide your own framework for other plugins to use, you may do so by implementing :javadoc:`CommandRegistrar`. :doc:`commandregistrars<Learn more about how to implement and register your own CommandRegistrar here>`.
+If you wish to provide your own framework for other plugins to use, you may do so by implementing :javadoc:`CommandRegistrar`.
+:doc:`Learn more about how to implement and register your own CommandRegistrar here<commandregistrars>`.

 Invoking a Command
 ~~~~~~~~~~~~~~~~~~